Kurt Georg Kiesinger: Nazi career

-Early political career
+Early CDU career

 Kiesinger joined the Christian Democratic Union (CDU) in 1946.
 From 1946 he gave private lessons to law students, and in 1948 he resumed his practice as a lawyer.
 In 1947 he also became unpaid secretary-general of the CDU in Württemberg-Hohenzollern.

 In the federal election in 1949 he was elected to the Bundestag, in which he went on to sit until 1958 and again from 1969 to 1980.
 In his first legislative term he represented the constituency of Ravensburg, in which he achieved record results of over 70 percent, from 1969 the constituency of Waldshut.
 For the 1976 federal election, Kiesinger renounced his own constituency and entered parliament via the Baden-Württemberg state list of his party.
 In the first two legislative periods (1949–1957) he was chairman of the mediation committee of the Bundestag and Bundesrat.
 On 19 October 1950, Kiesinger received 55 votes against his party friend Hermann Ehlers (201 votes) in the election for President of the Bundestag, although he had not been proposed.
 In 1951 he became a member of the CDU executive board.
-From December 17, 1954 to January 29, 1959, he was chairman of the Bundestag Committee on Foreign Affairs, to which he had been a member since 1949.
+From 17 December 1954 to 29 January 1959, he was chairman of the Bundestag Committee on Foreign Affairs, to which he had been a member since 1949.

 During that time, he became known for his rhetorical brilliance, as well as his in-depth knowledge of foreign affairs.
 However, despite the recognition he enjoyed within the Christian Democrat parliamentary faction, he was passed over during various cabinet reshuffles.
 Consequently, he decided to switch from federal to state politics.

-Minister President of Baden-Württemberg
+Minister-President of Baden-Württemberg

-Kiesinger became Minister President of the state of Baden-Württemberg on 17 December 1958, an office in which he served until 1 December 1966.
+Kiesinger became Minister-President of the state of Baden-Württemberg on 17 December 1958, an office in which he served until 1 December 1966.
 At that time Kiesinger was also a member of the Landtag of Baden-Württemberg.
-As Minister President he was President of the German Bundesrat from 1 November 1962 to 31 October 1963.
-During his time in office he founded two universities, the University of Konstanz and the University of Ulm.
+As Minister-President he was President of the German Bundesrat from 1 November 1962 to 31 October 1963.
+During his time in office the state founded two universities, the University of Konstanz and the University of Ulm.